 Protect your pets

 Dogs and cats left outside overnight when chained with an active lion in the area are easy prey.
 Don’t feed pets outside or leave pet food feeding bowls out.
-Pets left outside at night may draw in hungry lions.
+Pets left outside at night may draw in hungry cougars.

-"The odds are better you will be struck by lightning than attacked by a Mountain lion"
+The odds are better you will be struck by lightning than attacked by a Mountain lion.

 Bounty Hunting of Mountain Lions